TheAdamEvans/OfflineTourGuide/README.md

 - **Validation strategy:** How do we verify Claude/GPT outputs are accurate?

 ### Model Specifics
-- **Which layers to distill?** All 14B layers → 3B layers, or subset?
+- **Which layers to distill?** All 32B layers → 3B layers, or subset?
 - **Loss weighting:** What ratio of KL / MSE / CE losses?
 - **Quantization:** Do we quantize the 3B model for faster inference?

 ### Immediate TODOs
-- Extract data about locations in Sydney from Cursor AI or Claude code
+- Extract data about locations in Sydney using RunPod API with qwen3-32b FP8
 - Runpod - figure out GPU requirements (RAM)
-- Figure out which Qwen model to use
+- Model: Qwen 3-32B FP8 deployed on RunPod

 ---